 On the publisher search page

 , first make sure you are searching for visual-art publishers.
-If not, use the "Switch to" drop-down list at the top of the search page to select Visual Art.
+If not, use the "Switch to" options at the top of the search page and select Visual Art.

 The Search page has criteria across four tabs:

 Visual Art Medium